- September 6, 2013

 Restart the server.

-Another easier way of enabling ‘sa’ account and set a password using query as shown below.
+Another easier way of enabling ‘sa’ account and set a password using a query as shown below.

 ALTER LOGIN sa ENABLE;